equinox-project/equinox-js/docs/docs/anatomy.md

 logic decomposed without leaking storage and stream details across the codebase.

 If you prefer command handlers, you can still derive them trivially from the service methods.
-EquinoxJS keeps the more reusable boundary as the default.
+EquinoxJS keeps the more generalizable boundary as the default.

 :::